 National Parks - additional information

 The U.S. National Parks Service was founded in 1916 with the aim of preserving sites of natural and cultural importance.
-As of 2016, there were over 400 national park sites in the U.S., which include parks, memorials, historical sites and rivers.
-The total number of visitors to national park sites reached approximately 331 million people in 2016, although this was forecasted to drop to 311.49 million the following year.
+As of 2017, there were over 400 national park sites in the U.S., which include parks, memorials, historical sites and rivers.
+The total number of visitors to national park sites reached approximately 331 million people in 2017.

 Visitors to national parks are a valuable asset to the United States.
 In 2016, visitors to national parks spent around 18.38 billion U.S. dollars.
 In 2016, the highest share of national park visitor spending was on hotels, motels and B&B’s, which accounted for 31.2 percent.
 Spending at restaurants and bars was the next largest share at 20.3 percent, with the smallest proportion of spending attributed to camping fees at only 2.5 percent.